wp-graphql/automation-tests/README.md

 - Direct file processing instead of relying on external scripts
 - Use of temporary files to keep the repository clean
 - Automatic PR creation and updating
+- Deletion of processed changesets to prevent duplicate changelog entries
 - Comprehensive documentation updates

 These improvements make the changeset generation process more reliable, user-friendly, and informative, enhancing the overall development workflow.